Saurabh Singh Shekhawat

 Brigadier Saurabh Singh Shekhawat, KC, SC, SM, VSM is a former Indian Army officer of the 21 Para (SF) and an avid mountaineer.
-He is one of Indian Army's most decorated officers, with one war-time gallantry award and two peace-time gallantry awards to his name.
+He is the Indian Army's most decorated officer, with one war-time gallantry award and two peace-time gallantry awards to his name.

 Early life

-Shekhawat was born in a Hindu Rajput Family on 18 October 1970 in Alwar, Rajasthan.
-His Father's name is Dr Jaswant Singh Shekhawat and his mother's name is Dr Shraddha Chauhan, a DLit and PhD.
+Shekhawat was born in a hindu Rajput family on 18 October 1970 in Alwar, Rajasthan.
+His father’s name is Jaswant Singh Shekhawat and mother's name is Shraddha Chauhan, a DLit and PhD.